 Q: What is essiac tea good for?

-A: Essiac tea can benefit people in various ways.
-It contains antioxidant, immunostimulant, anti-inflammatory, expectorant and antibacterial capabilities, and may help inhibit tumor growth, decrease cellular mutation and boost metabolic function.
-Arguably, essiac tea is most known for its potential anticancer effects, although most modern medicinal practitioners are hesitant to label this drink as a "cure" for cancer.
+A: Essiac tea contains antioxidant, immunostimulant and anti-inflammatory capabilities.
+Arguably, essiac tea is most known for its potential anticancer effects, although most modern medicinal practitioners are hesitant to label this drink as a "cancer cure."